- Technical Requirements Pitfall

 Radars are used in advanced airplanes as part of Altimeter as well as Search and Identify heading of an airplane using legacy technology.

-Civilian Helicopters are typical lack radar due to cost of legacy radar.
+Civilian Helicopters are typically lack radar due to cost of legacy radar.

 Also Trains are rarely use radar for navigation.